Chart Color Schemes

 AreaSearch analysis reveals Trott Park significantly outperforming the majority of regions assessed nationwide

-As of September 2025, 1,783 residents are employed while the unemployment rate is 1.3% lower than Greater Adelaide's rate of 3.9%.
-Workforce participation stands at 65.6%, slightly higher than Greater Adelaide's 61.7%.
-The leading employment industries among residents include health care & social assistance, construction, and retail trade.
-Construction shows particularly strong specialization with an employment share 1.4 times the regional level.
+As of that date, 1,780 residents are employed, with a workforce participation rate of 70.5%, slightly higher than Greater Adelaide's 66.4%.
+Only 8.9% of residents work from home, though Covid-19 lockdown impacts may have influenced this figure.
+Leading employment industries include health care & social assistance, construction, and retail trade.
+Construction is particularly strong, with an employment share 1.4 times the regional level.

-Conversely, professional & technical services have lower representation at 5.1% compared to the regional average of 7.3%.
-The area appears to offer limited local employment opportunities as indicated by the count of Census working population versus resident population.
-Over the 12 months to September 2025, employment increased by 3.7%, and labour force grew by 3.4%, resulting in a 0.3 percentage point decrease in unemployment.
-By comparison, Greater Adelaide recorded employment growth of 3.0% with unemployment falling by 0.1 percentage points.
-State-level data to 25-Nov shows SA employment grew by 1.19% year-on-year, adding 10,710 jobs, with the state unemployment rate at 4.0%.
-This compares favourably to the national unemployment rate of 4.3%, with SA's employment growth outpacing the national average of 0.14%.
-Jobs and Skills Australia's national employment forecasts from May-25 offer further insight into potential future demand within Trott Park.
-These projections, covering five and ten-year periods, suggest national employment should expand by 6.6% over five years and 13.7% over ten years.
-Applying these industry-specific projections to Trott Park's employment mix suggests local employment should increase by 6.6% over five years and 13.8% over ten years.
+Conversely, professional & technical services show lower representation at 5.1% compared to the regional average of 7.3%.
+The predominantly residential area may offer limited local employment opportunities.
+Between September 2024 and September 2025, employment in Trott Park increased by 3.8%, while labour force grew by 3.5%, leading to a fall in unemployment of 0.3 percentage points.
+In comparison, Greater Adelaide recorded employment growth of 3.0% and a 0.1 percentage point decrease in unemployment.
+National employment forecasts from Jobs and Skills Australia, released in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Trott Park's employment mix suggests local employment should increase by 6.6% over five years and 13.8% over ten years.
+However, these projections are simple extrapolations for illustrative purposes and do not account for localized population projections.

 Frequently Asked Questions - Employment